nico3333fr/jquery-accessible-tabs-aria/README.md

 # jQuery accessible tabs using ARIA
 ===========================

-This simple script transforms this simple list of anchors:
+This simple script transforms this simple list of anchors to contents:

 ```
 <div class="tabs">